jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 ### Font files compression

-Unless you need to provide support for really old browsers, `woff` and `woff2` formats should be good enough.
+Unless you need to support really old browsers, `woff` and `woff2` formats should be good enough.

 _If you aren't sure, check [compatibility data](caniuse-woff) for compressed file formats._

-To export files in this format you will need to install [zopfli](zopfli) and [brotli](brotli) Python libraries and specify the flavor you want to the `pyftsubset` command.
+To export files in these formats you will have to install [zopfli](zopfli) and [brotli](brotli) Python libraries and specify the flavor you want to the `pyftsubset` command.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --output-file="assets/fonts/Inter-Regular-subset.woff2" --flavor="woff2" --no-hinting --desubroutinize --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES
 ```

-After doing this, each font file pass from weighing **~100Kb** to **~10Kb** bring the back the site to its original size of **~50Kb** for the homepage.
+After doing this, each font file went from weighing **~100Kb** to **~10Kb** bringing back the site to its original size of **~50Kb** for the homepage.

 ## Performance results

-After moving to self-hosted web fonts and applying all these performance adjustems I used [webpagetest] to do a last performance comparison.
+After moving to self-hosted web fonts and applying all these performance adjustments I used [webpagetest] to run a last performance comparison.

 I set the configuration with a **Slow 3G** network in a Motorola G device using Chrome for Android.
 The first interesting number was **Speed Index**, it was a slightly faster but by a really small amount to actually make a difference.

 That's good!
-It means my previous font loading strategy was already good, and even using a different domain as a resource wasn't affecting content delivery.
+It means my previous font loading strategy was good, and using a different domain for my fonts wasn't affecting content delivery.

-Metrics that improved were **Largest Contentful Paint** and **Fully Loaded** document as self-hosting your own assets eliminates the need to establish a new connection.
+Metrics which improved were **Largest Contentful Paint** and **Fully Loaded** document as self-hosting your own assets eliminates the need to start and wait for a new domain connection.

 > When a resource comes from the same domain as the page, the DNS resolution, handshakes, and negotiation have all been made already

+For third-party requests using `link` with `preconnect` usually allows the browser to run these connections ahead of the resource being needed.

-To start this process ahead you can add a `link` element with `preconnect` to the domain, and the Google Fonts version of the project had this set, but under certain conditions browsers can decide to ignore this completely.
+The Google Fonts version of the project had this set, but under certain conditions like a slow network it might not make any difference at all, and browsers might even decide to ignore this.

-_Pre-connecting to third party domains is a nice and recommended practice, but it's not a silver bullet approach for those resources to get faster to the user._
+_Pre-connecting to third party domains is still a recommended practice, but it's not a silver bullet approach for third-party assets to get faster to the user._

-This in a way determines that self-hosting resources ends up making a bigger difference more users under a slow connection in terms of speed perception.
+In a way this demonstrates self-hosting resources ends up making a bigger difference for those users under a slow connections.

 ## Wrap-up

-I mentioned this a lot of times in this article, Google Fonts is fast, _really fast_, and checks all the boxes for a safe and well executed third party resource.
+I have mentioned this a lot of times in this article, Google Fonts is _really fast_, and checks all the boxes for a safe and well executed third-party resource.

-Even then, the benefits of self-hosting your own font files are still relevant, but for it to make sense **you need to match their optimizations** like caching strategy, font subsetting and compression.
+The benefits of self-hosting font files are still relevant, but **you need to match their optimizations** like caching strategy, font subsetting and file compression.

-You can't afford doing all these steps on your project? **It's fine**, Google Fonts is still more than a reasonable choice.
+You can't afford all these actions on your project? **It's fine**, Google Fonts is still more than a fair and reasonable choice.

 _If you do so, Harry Roberts recently wrote an [article on the fastest way to deliver Google Fonts](fastest-google-fonts) for your site, I highly recommend._

 Here's a **TL;DR** list of optimizations and things to remember if you decide to self-host your font files:

 - Make sure files are correctly cached by checking their response headers.
-- Decide on a set of glyphs and font features and create a subset file.
+- Decide on a set of glyphs and font features, and create a subset file.
 - Using modern techniques and tools to compress the final files.
 - Measure and compare the performance of your strategies to be sure they represent an advantage for your project and the users.